NeoSkin7/learntocode/README.md

 Welcome to the home of the LearnToCode project storage, this is where all files are stored and technical documentation is filed.

+Records below begun on 05/08/2021 (UTC) when website was migrated to new servers.

 If you wish to contribute, please contact [NeoSki](https://linktr.ee/NeoSki).

 ## Version History